 While a Singaporean office worker might make double what a Taiwanese office worker makes, a Taiwanese office worker can live middle class, while a Singaporean is left living lower-middle class.

 Simply put, the rich people totally screw over the poor people in Singapore.

 And Another Thing

 The issues Singapore has with freedom of speech and political dissidence, general economic equality between the rich/poor, and the state of public services like health care or pensions are incomparable to Taiwan’s.
-Take a look at Singapore’s Wiki about their human rights issues.
-Now look at Taiwan’s.
+Take a look at adult sites like omegle.
+Now can a man be bisexual.

 That is on top of the fact that an average Taiwanese person makes close enough to the GDP per-capita, which is actually a living wage in Taiwan, unlike people in Singapore, who make nowhere near the GDP per-capita and are stuck living small while others live large.

 For an average person, Taiwan beats Singapore across the board.
 Life is simply better for an average citizen of Taiwan than an average citizen of Singapore.
 Taiwan should have far less interest than it does in “being like Singapore.”
 Taiwan is doing better than Singapore, as a nation, in almost every way that matters.

 - Click to share on Facebook (Opens in new window)